-Fitness enthusiasts and athletes can choose from a wide-range of local sports leagues, from soccer and softball ,to golf and volleyball.
+Fitness enthusiasts and athletes can choose from a wide range of local sports leagues, from soccer and softball to golf and volleyball.
 Indianapolis also offers disc golf at three venues, as well as co-ed recreational sports meet-ups.
-Bicyclists can enjoy a variety of races and tours, including the very challenging Hilly Hundred.
+Bicyclists can enjoy a variety of races and tours.

-If scenic walks are more your style, Eagle Creek Reservoir, the Monon Rail Trail, the Canal Walk, the eight-mile Cultural Trail and Fort Benjamin Harrison offer miles of hiking trails, all of which can be mapped at Greenways Foundation.
+If scenic walks are more your style, Eagle Creek Reservoir, the Monon Rail Trail, the Canal Walk, the eight-mile Cultural Trail and Fort Benjamin Harrison offer miles of hiking trails.
 A short drive will take you to any of Indiana’s 30+ state parks.

 If you are looking for great food at reasonable prices, the choices are virtually endless throughout the metro area.
 Mass Avenue, Broad Ripple Village, City Market, rejuvenated Fountain Square, nearby Zionsville and the Speedway area provide excellent choices.
 You may also want to enjoy your meal with a craft beer or locally made wine and spirits.